aus-der-Technik/node-protocols/README.md

 module.exports.s = String();
 ```

-Than implement a module like:
+Than implement a module like this:

 ```
 var impl = module.exports = {